 Carroll & Ostlie, "An Introduction to Modern Astrophysics" 2nd ed.
 For the last 40% of the class we will supplement with Ryden "Introduction to Cosmology".
-You can probably get by with just the first book, but I recommend the second.
-A good 100-level introductory text if you have had no astronomy is "Discovering the Universe" by Comins and Kaufmann.
-The similar book by Bennett is ok for the easiest things.
+A good 100-level introductory text if you have had no astronomy is Discovering the Universe by Comins and Kaufmann or Cosmic Perspective by Bennett.
 Auditors must attend class, but need not do problems or exams.

-Grading: Based on a midterm oral exam (s) (25%), preparation (5%), journal presentations (10%), homeworks (30%), and a comprehensive final exam (30%)
+Grading: Based on a midterm oral exam (30%), journal presentations (10%), homeworks (30%), and a comprehensive final oral exam (30%).

 Problem Sets, Honor Code: Problems are an important component to this class, and I will assign them periodically.
 We may not have time to cover all the solutions in class, so if necessary we may meet at some other time to discuss problems.

 Presentations: In-class presentations will be based on recent (typically within 10 years) journal articles that relate to galactic structure or extragalactic astronomy.
 The choice of the article is up to the student, but I must approve the article beforehand.
 The presentations should be about 20 minutes long (depending on class size), and are informal.
 There is no need to make a fancy powerpoint presentation like you might do for a seminar talk.
 However, it is important for students to understand all the basic physics as it relates to the paper.
 Students should introduce the subject clearly and identify where the paper overlaps with what we are studying.
 This is one way for students to get some practice teaching.
 Presenters must provide classmates and professor with hardcopies of the article they will discuss well in advance of the presentation.
-There will be a separate time for the presentations that we will schedule together, and will last about 2.5 hours, depending on class size.
+There will be a separate time for the presentations on April 12 that will last about 2.5 hours, depending on class size.